webthatmatters/ec2-auto-snapshot-backuper/Readme.md

 Max lines per instance log file is 5000.

 -----
+This script is created for Software Houses by [Web That Matters LLC.](https://webthatmatters.com/) to Automatically create and manage EC2 snapshots from Multiple Accounts.

-The original snapshot script is written by [Casey Labs Inc.](https://www.caseylabs.com) and has been modified to our needs by [Monospace Labs Inc.](https://monospacelabs.com/)
+The basic snapshot script is forked from [Casey Labs Inc.](https://www.caseylabs.com).